microsoft/qsharp/katas/content/single_qubit_gates/index.md

 @[section]({
     "id": "single_qubit_gates_pauli_gates_in_qsharp",
-    "title": "Pauli Gates in Q#"
+    "title": "Pauli Gates In Q#"
 })

 The following example contains code demonstrating how to apply gates in Q#, using the Pauli $X$ gate as an example.
 It sets up a series of quantum states, and then shows the result of applying the $X$ gate to each one.